Skip to Content

 Expert Tips

-- Use the convection setting on your oven, if you have it, for the air can circulate on every side.
+• Use the convection setting on your oven, if you have it, so the air circulates on all sides.

-- Be careful not to overcrowd the pan.
-Arranging the potatoes too closely together can cause them to steam rather than roast, preventing them from becoming crispy.
+• Be careful not to overcrowd the pan.
+Arranging the potatoes too closely can cause them to steam rather than roast, preventing them from becoming crispy.

 How to Garnish the Roasted Potatoes